Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/17_chapter-14.md

 ### Save Game

 Saving the game is quite simple.
+The game saves at the destination entity on the maps.
 There are two functions that need to be known.
 They are `sol.game.exists(file_name)` and `sol.game.load(file_name)`.
 One checks if the save file exists and the other loads the save file.
 The best place to put the save script is in the `game_manager.lua`.

 ```lua
 local exists = sol.game.exists(file_name)